 Acquire a second-hand residential property from 10 May 2017, which contains ‘previously used’ depreciating assets.
 According to the ATO, you will no longer claim depreciation deductions on those assets.
 This refers to the plant and equipment portion of a depreciation schedule, those items with a lower effective life, including;

 • Common property plant and equipment items.

-3. Acquirers of a brand new property will carry on claiming depreciation in the same way as they have done so to date – for both plant and equipment and structure.
+Acquirers of a brand new property will claim depreciation deductions in the same way as they have done to date – for both plant and equipment and structure.
 This is excellent news for the property industry because many developers rely on depreciation as part of their marketing strategy to attract investors.
-The Government resisted making changes to depreciation on brand new property because it did not want to halt construction, which would have impacted the supply of new property.
-A downturn in the construction industry would also have a knock-on effect – if tradies are out of work, they aren’t paying tax!

 or more, and claim depreciation on that property.